top of page

 How do I follow/fill a Nature Rx prescription?

 Your prescription will likely include a nature experience suggestion that will recommend an amount of time you should spend outside.
-To follow your prescription all you need to do is spend your recommended amount of time outside in a green space doing something relaxing.
+To follow your prescription, all you need to do is spend your recommended amount of time outside in a green space doing something relaxing.
 You could fulfill this time by participating in a Nature Rx event, picking an activity from our list of practices, or doing an activity you enjoy like reading, drawing, writing, knitting, or simply daydreaming.
 To get the most out of your time, try not to look at your phone or think about work.
 Just be in the moment.

 Who is issuing Nature Rx prescriptions?

-Prescription will only be issued by licensed clinicians, but Nature Rx programming and resources are available to anyone.
+Prescriptions will only be issued by licensed clinicians, but Nature Rx programming and resources are available to anyone.

 Is Nature Rx a replacement for medication or therapy?